-- 2. Over 54% of workers will require reskilling or upskilling. - 3.
+- 1. Across all jobs there will be a 42% change in workforce skills from 2018-2022. - 2.
+Over 54% of workers will require reskilling or upskilling. - 3.
 50% of companies expect to reduce full-time workers.
 But, almost 40% expect to expand their workforce. - 4.
-Geographic location of production is determined by the availability of skilled local talent for 74% of companies surveyed.
-64% are concerned about labor costs. - 5.
-Current strategies to address skills gap vary widely: hiring new staff with required skills; automate work tasks completely; retrain workers; use contractors. - 6.
+Geographic location for production will be determined by the availability of skilled local talent say 74% of companies surveyed.
+64% highlight labor costs. - 5.
+Current strategies to address skills gap vary widely: hiring new staff with required skills; automate work tasks; retrain workers; use contractors. - 6.
 Workers most at risk of being displaced are less likely to be offered training.

-Global Findings: Division of Labor as Share of Hours Spent (%) Future of Jobs Report - WEF 2018 tion
+Global Findings: Division of Labor as Share of Hours Spent (%) Future of Jobs Report - WEF 2018